-A product for cancer in dogs based on natural ingredients
+A support for cancer in dogs based on natural ingredients

 If your dog is battling cancer, we suggest you add the PIPTOPET product to your arsenal.

-HomeoAnimal has concocted this natural product with the help of a medicinal mushroom that has been proven to help in case of dog fighting cancer.
+HomeoAnimal has concocted this natural product with the help of a medicinal mushroom that promotes your dog's health to help in case of dog fighting cancer.
 It can help your dog's body attacks diseased cells and spares healthy cells.